Leaders in Minimally Invasive Procedures in NY and NJ.

 All surgical procedures, no matter how minimally invasive, come with risk.
 You should talk with your doctor about all of your options for treatment.

 The anterior endoscopic cervical microdiscectomy procedure does not require as much recovery time and or healing as with a traditional open surgery.
-Dr. Q’s patients often return to their daily life, work, and activities more quickly and see improvements in their condition following surgery.
+Q Spine Institute patients often return to their daily life, work, and activities more quickly and see improvements in their condition following surgery.
 Many patients who undergo a cervical endoscopic procedure are often able to drive just one week after surgery.

 Experiencing back or neck pain?
 Use our pain assessment tool to determine possible treatments for chronic or worsening symptoms.